Tan1shqua/CrimePatrol/README.md

 5. **Admin Management**: Admins manage reports, users, and overall system settings through a secure admin interface.

 ## Setup and Installation
-Follow these steps to set up CrimePetrol on your local machine:
+Follow these steps to set up CrimePatrol on your local machine:

 ### Prerequisites
 - Python 3.8+